Skip to main content

 Faculty

-Paul Brasler, MA, MSW, LCSW Related seminars and products
+Paul Brasler, LCSW, CAIP Related seminars and products

-Paul Brasler, MA, MSW, LCSW, became a licensed clinical social worker in 2002.
+Paul Brasler, LCSW, CAIP, has been a licensed clinical social worker for over 20 years.
 He is the owner of Providence Consulting & Education, LLC, through which he provides clinical supervision and professional education services.
 Additionally, Paul provides Ketamine-Assisted Psychotherapy and other clinical services as part of a small practice.
-Paul has extensive experience in working with people in crisis and people living with substance use disorders, including adolescent residential treatment, community mental health settings, hospital emergency departments, Juvenile Court, and private practice.
+Paul has extensive experience in working with people in crisis and people living with substance use disorders, including adolescent residential treatment, community mental health settings, hospital emergency departments, Juvenile Drug Court, and private practice.

 Paul has been a PESI national presenter since 2016, and he has presented classes across the country on mental health emergencies, high-risk clients, resiliency, and a certification course for clinicians working with people with substance use disorders.
 His second book, The Clinician’s Guide to Substance Use Disorders: Practical Tools for Assessment, Treatment & Recovery, PESI Publishing, was published in October 2022.
 Paul lives in Richmond, Virginia, with his beautiful wife, three sons, a cowardly dog, and two dwarf rabbits who are quietly plotting to destroy the world.